English cricket team in Bangladesh in 2016–17

-The England cricket team toured Bangladesh in October 2016 to play three One Day Internationals (ODIs), two Test matches and three tour matches.
+The England cricket team toured Bangladesh in October and November 2016 to play three One Day Internationals (ODIs), two Test matches and three tour matches.
 A terrorist attack in Dhaka four months before the tour started raised concerns about team safety.
 This led to two members of the England team, regular one-day captain Eoin Morgan and opener Alex Hales, withdrawing from selection.

 England won the ODI series 2–1.
 The Test series finished 1–1, with Bangladesh recording their first ever Test win against England, by 108 runs, in the second Test.
 The Bangladesh captain, Mushfiqur Rahim, said that "it's a great moment for Bangladesh cricket".
 In response to the defeat England captain Alastair Cook said "it's not easy for me to say, but it's a good win for Bangladesh cricket".